Tripp Athletic Center - UMass Dartmouth Corsairs

 The Tripp Athletic Center, named in honor of former coach, athletic director, moderator of athletics and Textile Science professor Frances Tripp, features a fitness center, aquatics center and indoor track in addition to several basketball courts.
 It was built in 1972 at a cost of $2.7 million.

 UMass Dartmouth has sponsored varsity basketball programs at the school since its founding in 1966.
-They currently compete at the Division Three level in the Little East Conference, which is made up of nine small schools located throughout New England.
-The Corsairs have qualified for 15 NCAA Tournaments, reaching the Sweet Sixteen six times (1990, 1991, 1994, 2001, 2009 and 2022) and the Final Four once (1993).
-The women’s basketball team reached the Elite Eight in 2017.
+They currently compete at the Division Three level in the Little East Conference, which is made up of nine schools located throughout New England.
+The Corsairs have qualified for 14 NCAA Tournaments, reaching the Sweet Sixteen three times (1993, 1994 and 2001) and the Final Four once (1993).
+The women’s basketball team has qualified for three NCAA tournaments, reaching the Elite Eight in 2017.

 Food & Beverage 1

 There is a concession stand in the main lobby of the Tripp Athletic Center.
-Unfortunately, this stand is not open for all games.
-When operational, the stand offers hot dogs, assorted snacks and drinks.
+Unfortunately, this stand has rarely been open since the pandemic.
+When operational, visiting fans can get a variety of snacks and drinks here.
 Pepsi products are featured here at UMass Dartmouth.
 No alcoholic beverages are sold here at this on-campus facility.

-If you happen to visit UMass Dartmouth for a game when the concession stand is closed, there are some vending machines in the lobby that are available for cold drinks and snacks.
-Fans are also able to bring in their own items.
+If you visit UMass Dartmouth for a game when the concession stand is closed, there are some vending machines in the lobby.
+Fans are also able to bring in their own drinks and snacks.
 This being New England, it’s not uncommon to see Dunkin’ Donuts coffees here on a cold Massachusetts winter night.

 While the UMass Dartmouth campus is fairly secluded with a great deal of green, open space and wooded areas, it is close to a very busy commercial area.
 Visitors will find many places to eat, shop and stay on Route 6, a short drive from campus.
 A complete visitor’s guide to the area around campus can be found here.